Blending Eastern Mysticism with Western practicality, involution is a word that represents the inner evolution of the heart, mind, and soul.

 How to Self-Discover

 So where do we begin?
-Books, workshops, meditation, online articles, tests, documentaries all offer ways to discover yourself more deeply.
+Books, workshops, meditation, online articles, tests, and spiritual documentaries all offer ways to discover yourself more deeply.
 A lot of the content on this website, for example, is dedicated to helping you learn more about your inner dynamics.

 Here are some resources to help get you started: